 Red or Yellow Onions

-Yellow onions have a nice balance of astringency and sweet in their flavor.
+Yellow onions have a delicate balance of astringency and sweet in their flavor.
 Some onions become sweeter the longer they cook.
-Spanish onions are a particular kind of yellow onion and some people find them slightly sweeter and more delicate in flavor.
+Spanish onions are a particular kind of yellow onion, and some people find them slightly more delicious and more delicate in flavor.

 White onions tend to have a sharper and more pungent flavor.
 More so than yellow onions.
 They also tend to be more tender and have a thinner, papery skin.
-They can be cooked just like yellow onions.
 Try mincing them and adding them to raw salsa or chutney.

 Carrots are high in fiber.
 A single, medium carrot contains about 25 calories.
-The calories in carrots can add up quickly, especially if you add dip and eat them mindlessly.
-Did you know, carrots are high in sugar, and have less sugar than bananas.
+The calories in carrots can add up quickly, especially if you add dip and eat them endlessly.
+Did you know, carrots are high in sugar, and have less sugar than bananas?

-Celery is known as one of the most nutritious vegetables that comes with an equal number of health benefits as well.
-It is commonly used as a crunchy snack on its own, added to salads and dips as well as a popular ingredient in stir fries.
+Celery is known as one of the most nutritious vegetables that come with an equal number of health benefits.
+It is commonly used as a crunchy snack on its own, added to salads and dips, and is a popular ingredient in stir-fries.

 Leeks’ mild flavor works well in vegetable-based dishes.
-Prepare a healthy but decadent breakfast by cooking leeks and chopped sweet potatoes in a cast iron skillet, then crack an egg on top and broil until it’s set.
+Prepare a healthy but decadent breakfast by cooking leeks and chopped sweet potatoes in a cast-iron skillet, then crack an egg on top and broil until it’s set.
 Use leeks in crust-less quiche, they pair well with mushrooms and red peppers.
-Try a homemade leek and potato soup for a hearty meal to warm you up in cool weather.
+Try a homemade leek and potato soup for a hearty meal to warm you up in cold weather.